Lassie Online

 In the animated series, Lassie's Rescue Rangers, the name of the family that owns Lassie is "Turner," and Mrs. Turner is named "Laura."
 Twenty years later, the family that owns Lassie in the 1994 movie is named "Turner" and Mrs. Turner is again "Laura."

 All the Lassies have had a dog companion or companions to keep them company.
 At one time Lassie's buddies were two miniature poodles named Buttons and Bows.
-The most recent Lassie had a Jack Russell pal named Mel.
+The eighth Lassie had a Jack Russell pal named Mel who "narrated" the Lassie fortieth anniversary special.

 Back to Main Page